Michigan Porch

 Wildlife

-The animals you meet, in plain English.
+The animals you meet, and what to do.

 This is the hub for the animals you encounter — the fawn in the flowerbed, the raccoon in the attic, the coyote at dusk.
 Most answers fit on a porch sign: leave it alone, and here's exactly who to call if you can't.